What Is Upcycling?

 The Intersection of Art and Function

 Can the process of upcycling result in products that are both beautiful and functional?
 You bet!
-Two of my favorite examples of upcycled functional art are paper bead jewelry and junk journals.
+Two of my favorite examples of upcycled function art are paper bead jewelry and junk journals.

-Paper beads are exactly what they sound like -- beads made by rolling strips of paper and coating with glue or varnish to seal.
-Paper beads can be fashioned into necklaces, earrings, bracelets, lanyards, and other wearable art.
+Paper beads are exactly what they sound like — beads made by rolling strips of paper.
+Held together with glue and sealed with glue or varnish, paper beads can be fashioned into necklaces, earrings, bracelets, lanyards, and other wearable art.

 I’ve been making beads for years now, and I’ve accumulated thousands.
 I’ve used everything from junk mail to flyers, magazines to newspapers, comic books to scrapbook paper, and more.
 It’s an addicting craft, to say the least…and it’s extremely satisfying knowing that every bead I make equals one less scrap of paper in a landfill or recycling center.

 Junk journals are journals made from, well, junk.
 That means the book is made from “upcycled” materials.
 The process of upcycling involves creatively repurposing discarded objects or materials into something new to include all the decorative embellishments that fill your journal.